Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications

 This historiographical recognition makes the question of circulation all the more significant.
-If the lecture indeed represented a major moment in the explicit formulation of the relativity principle, then its publication between late 1904 and early 1905 disseminated not a peripheral technical remark but a text situated at the highest level of contemporary theoretical reflection.
-What has received far less attention, by contrast, is the material dimension of that dissemination: the channels through which this formulation entered the international scientific reading network in the months immediately following the Saint Louis Congress.
+If the Saint Louis lecture represented a major moment in the explicit formulation of the relativity principle, then its publication between late 1904 and early 1905 disseminated not a peripheral technical remark but a text situated at the highest level of contemporary theoretical reflection.

-Its rapid publication in several venues between late 1904 and early 1905 ensured that these reflections on the relativity principle and on the general form of physical laws entered the international scientific reading network almost immediately.